 Local Government plays an important role in creating an environment which is inclusive of all people, through its planning role and also through its involvement in community activities and provision of a range of services.

-Access for people with a disability is a legislative requirement under the Disability Discrimination Act 1992.
+Access for people with a disability is a legislative requirement under the SA Disability Inclusion Act 2018.
 The Act makes it unlawful to discriminate against a person with a disability.
-The Disability Discrimination Act 1992 encourages everyone to be involved in implementing the Act and to share in the overall benefits to the community and the economy that flow from participation by the widest range of people.
-Part Five Section 16.5 (b) of the Disability Inclusion Bill 2018 outlines the requirement for all State authorities, including Councils, to have a Disability Access and Inclusion Plan (DAIP).
+The SA Disability Inclusion Act 2018 encourages everyone to be involved in implementing the Act and to share in the overall benefits to the community and the economy that flow from participation by the whole community.
+Part Five Section 16 of the SA Disability Inclusion Act 2018 outlines the requirement for all State authorities, including Councils, to have a Disability Access and Inclusion Plan (DAIP).

 Commitment 6.2 of the Barossa Light and Lower Northern Regional Public Health and Wellbeing Plan highlights the need to support accessibility for all through Council services and facilities.
 The key actions highlighted within Commitment 6.2 include: